ExxistanceDC/Willy-Wombat-English-Improvement-Patch/README.md

 **Special Thanks**
 - Rasputin3000 (for championing this game and bringing it to my attention)
 - Bo Bayles of <a href=https://32bits.substack.com/>Rings of Saturn</a>
-- the <a href=https://mushroom32x.neocities.org/Willy%20Wombat/>Willy Wombat 20th Anniversary Webpage</a> (a beautiful resource to learn more about the game)
+- The <a href=https://mushroom32x.neocities.org/Willy%20Wombat/>Willy Wombat 20th Anniversary Webpage</a> (a beautiful resource to learn more about the game)